c4r-io/roadmap-automation/README.md

 # roadmap-automation

-This repo contains the files for deploying automation of C4R synchronization scripts to the Kording Lab server, via a docker image.
+This repo contains the files for automation of C4R synchronization scripts.

+## Overview

+This repo and associated docker image are deployed to the Kording Lab server.

+Primary Actions:

+* every day, a bash script is run to check for updates to this repo on Github, if found, the Docker image is rebuilt
+* hourly, during North America work hours, the Docker iamge is run, which does the synchronization and updating of content related to C4R materials.
+The bulk of this code is in https://github.com/c4r-io/gdrive-automation

 ## Files